krzkaczor/cheatcalls-eip/README.md

 ## Simple Summary

-This EIP proposes a standardization of methods used across various Ethereum development and testing environments such as Hardhat, Foundry, Tenderly, and BuildBear Sandbox.
+This EIP proposes a standardization of JSON RPC methods used across various Ethereum development and testing environments such as Hardhat, Foundry, Tenderly, and BuildBear Sandbox.
 The goal is to create a consistent set of APIs that smart contract developers can use regardless of their chosen development tool, thereby improving interoperability and reducing the learning curve when switching between different environments.

+These new methods are similar to [cheatcodes](https://book.getfoundry.sh/forge/cheatcodes) available in foundry or hardhat tests but for JSON RPC calls, hence a name Cheatcalls.

 ## Abstract